Facilitating Discovery of the Marine Environment

 The NZMSC publishes a range of educational resources for primary and secondary schools, families and interest groups.
 These online and published resources guide teachers to use the local coastal environment to teach science in the classroom.
 From photographic seashore identification guides to activity books on rocky shore food webs, educational posters on the lifecycle of a crab, seashore etiquette and a key to identify the diversity of shells, to name a few.
 More than 50 resources have been produced for primary and secondary school level.

 For a full list of resources visit the following websites:

 Ministry of Education

 Supports the school programmes through a LEOTC contract and Opportunities for Gifted Learners contract.

 Supported the Aquavan programme through an Unlocking Curious Minds contract and citizen science initiatives have been supported through the Otago Participatory Science Platform.

 Ministry for the Environment

-Supporting the Marine Metre Squared project through the Community Environment Fund (2012 – 2014).
+Supported the development of the Marine Metre Squared project through the Community Environment Fund.

 NZ Association of Environmental Educators (NZAEE)

 The NZMSC works alongside NZAEE on Seaweek and the Hauraki Gulf Monitoring Project.